masihbj/masihbj.github.io/_projects/4_project.md

 It was a hands-on, problem-solving experience that pushed me to grow—not just technically, but also in terms of managing the project, staying organized, and working closely with others in the lab.

 ### Outcomes and Publications:
 The results were impressive.
 Adding B₄C particles and applying hot rolling led to major grain refinement in the WE43 matrix, which in turn boosted its performance.
 We also uncovered some fascinating details in the microstructure.
-In the hot-rolled matrix alloy without much reinforcement, twinning turned out to be the main deformation mechanism.
-But when we added more B₄C particles, the behavior shifted—dynamic recrystallization (DRX) took over, playing a key role in refining the structure.
+In the hot-rolled matrix alloy without much reinforcement, *twinning* turned out to be the main deformation mechanism.
+But when we added more B₄C particles, the behavior shifted—*dynamic recrystallization (DRX)* took over, playing a key role in refining the structure.
-Another cool microstructural feature was the uniform, bimodal distribution of the B4C particles in the matrix.
+Another cool microstructural feature was the uniform, *bimodal distribution* of the B₄C particles in the matrix.
 This happened thanks to fragmentation of the coarse reinforcements during the rolling process, resulting in a well-dispersed mix of particle sizes.
 That kind of distribution is especially useful for balancing strength and ductility—always a great combo in structural materials.

 <div class="row">
     <div class="col-sm mt-3 mt-md-0 text-center">
         {% include figure.liquid loading="eager" path="assets/img/WE43_Microstructure.jpg" title="Microstructure" class="img-fluid rounded z-depth-1" %}
     </div>
     <div class="col-sm mt-3 mt-md-0 text-center">
-        {% include figure.liquid loading="eager" path="assets/img/WE43_Distribution.jpg" title="B4C Distribution" class="img-fluid rounded z-depth-1" %}
+        {% include figure.liquid loading="eager" path="assets/img/WE43_Distribution.jpg" title="B₄C Distribution" class="img-fluid rounded z-depth-1" %}
     </div>
 </div>
 <div class="caption">